voteflux/flux-docs/docs/constitutions/aus-vic.rst

 Introduction
 ------------

-This is the constitution for the political party known as “The Flux Party - Victoria”, (“Flux Victoria” or “the Party”).
+This is the constitution for the political party known as "The Flux Party - Victoria", (“Flux Victoria” or “the Party").

 Flux Victoria is hereby established as an organization.